NBA Rumors: Here’s Why Warriors Should Consider Tanking This Season, Per ‘Bleacher Report’

 — Bleacher Report (@BleacherReport) October 31, 2019

-Considering Curry’s injury and the ACL tear that is expected to keep Thompson out for most, if not all of the 2019-20 season, Bailey believes that the Warriors should aim for a losing record like the Spurs supposedly did over two decades ago.
+Considering Curry’s injury and the ACL tear that is expected to keep Thompson out for most, if not all, of the 2019-20 season, Bailey believes that the Warriors should aim for a losing record like the Spurs supposedly did over two decades ago.

 “An abundance of caution with Curry’s recovery timeline could help the Warriors add a lottery talent for the twilight of his career,” Bailey suggested.
 “In turn, that could make this a one-season hiccup.”